tan629/url_shortener/README.md

 ## Getting Started

 - Set up a virtual environment
-- Install all dependencies (using the pip install requirements.txt command).
+- Install all dependencies (using the pip install -r requirements.txt command).
 - Set up a postgres or sqlite database.
 If a postgres database is being used, make sure to populate the secrets in a .env file
 - Run the development web server using the `python manage.py runserver` command.
 - Run the migrations using the `python manage.py migrate` command.